skimrey/Spellbook/README.md

 Shortcuts: nothing (ng), nobody (nbd), just (j.), and (n.), much (m.), know (k.)

+Weird stuff: barring multiple letters

-Weird stuff: no (ib) This is because of on (on) and non (on.)
+no (ib) This is because of on (on) and non (on.)
 I tried to layer them but either way I repeatedly would hit the wrong one so I just moved it over a row.

 Also I use g to signify ing and io to signify tion in spellings.
 If a word already contains g like go, I use . for going (go.)